scandella/twig-nova-treesitter.novaextension/README.md

 # Twig Tree-sitter for Nova

 A comprehensive Tree-sitter based Twig template syntax extension for Nova editor.
+But not tested…

 ## Features